BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --lastonly
-        reports only on items that were defined or last modified in the specification corresponding to the last file on the command line (as determined by this last file's spec attribute)
+        reports only on items that were defined or last modified in the specification corresponding to the last file on the command line (as determined by the last file's spec attribute)

+        if --compare is also specified, the "last only" criterion uses the file name rather than the spec (so the changes shown will always be those from the second file on the command line even if both files have the same spec)

     --marktemplates
         mark selected template expansions with &&&& followed by